buffett0323/demo_synth/index.md

 ## Preset Conversion Experiments with Audio Pairs

-This section presents some audio pairs used in the preset conversion experiments, organized into three groups based on ADSR characteristics.
-For each pair, we provide the original audio, reference audio, ground-truth reconstruction, our proposed model output, ablation without ADSR extractor, CTD, and SS-VQVAE.
-As illustrated in Figure 1, the model disentangles the input into three latent factors: ADSR, Content, and Timbre.
-In these experiments, we retain the Content features from the original audio while replacing the ADSR and Timbre features with those from the reference.
-Concretely, if the original audio is represented as $(A_1, C_1, T_1)$ and the reference as $(A_2, C_2, T_2)$, the reconstructed output is expected to yield $(A_2, C_1, T_2)$.
-The ablation without ADSR extractor demonstrates the importance of the ADSR component in the model architecture.
+This section presents audio pairs from our preset conversion experiments, organized into three groups based on ADSR characteristics.
+Each pair includes: original audio, reference audio, ground-truth reconstruction, our proposed model output, ablation without ADSR extractor, CTD, and SS-VQVAE.

+As shown in Figure 1, our model disentangles audio into three latent factors: ADSR, Content, and Timbre.
+In these experiments, we preserve the Content features from the original audio while replacing the ADSR and Timbre features with those from the reference audio.
+Specifically, if the original audio is represented as (e₁, c₁, t₁) and the reference as (e₂, c₂, t₂), the reconstructed output yields (e₂, c₁, t₂).
+The ablation study without the ADSR extractor demonstrates the critical importance of this component in our model architecture.

 ### Normal Cases